nodejs/node/doc/api/stream.md

 added: v8.0.0
 -->

+* Returns: `this`

 Destroy the stream, and emit the passed error.
-After this call, the writible stream has ended.
+After this call, the writable stream has ended.
 Implementors should not override this method, but instead implement [`writable._destroy`][writable-_destroy].

 ### Readable Streams